Scale your business with our modular plugins.

-One of the common challenges in managing a WooCommerce store is avoiding duplicated product orders—either by mistake or through intentional abuse.
+One common challenge in managing a WooCommerce store is preventing duplicate product orders, whether due to mistakes or intentional abuse.
 Users may click multiple times, refresh the page with an ?add-to-cart URL, or try to reorder free products they’ve already claimed.

 In this guide, we’ll explore three custom WooCommerce scripts that help prevent duplicate orders and provide better control over how products are added to the cart.
 Each solution is tailored to a different scenario, and together they form a robust defense mechanism for your online store.